Board does not Boot¶

-Connecting and HDMI cable to Raspberry before booting up should show the kernel log when starting up the board.
+Connect an HDMI cable to the Raspberry Pi before booting will display the kernel log when the board starts.

 |Raspberry Pi Board||USB to TTL|

 To Identify the Pins(6,8 & 10) on the board, please check below: